 There is no required minimum deposit.
 You can move even just a couple of dollars to your trading account from your Revolut account to get started with buying shares.

-Revolut has three account types: Standard, Premium, and Metal.
-All three account types offer commission-free trading, the difference between them lies mainly in the amount of monthly free trades they offer:
+Revolut has three account types: Standard, Premium and Metal.
+All three account types offer commission-free trading; the difference among them lies mainly in the amount of monthly free stock trades they offer:

-- Standard account has 3 free trades per month
+- the Standard account allows 3 free stock trades per month;

-- with a Metal account there's no cap on the amount of free trades.
+- while the Metal account places no limit on the amount of free trades.

-When you start trading your trading account is a general investment account.
-Other account types which are usual with traditional brokerages like corporate, joint, IRA, ISA are not available.
+Your trading account with Revolut is a general investment account.
+Other account types usually offered by traditional brokerages such as corporate, joint, IRA or ISA accounts are not available.

 How to open your account